POV-Ray/povray/windows/README.md

 Currently the only officially supported means of building the Windows version of POV-Ray is via the provided Visual Studio 2015 solution.

-You will need at least Visual Studio 2015 Update 1 (Community Edition will suffice), and have the "Windows XP Support for C++" feature installed.
+You will need Visual Studio 2015 (Community Edition will suffice) or later.

 Earlier Versions of Visual Studio
 ---------------------------------